Workforce Race Equality Standards (WRES)

-The NHS Equality and Diversity Council announced on 31 July 2014 that it had agreed action to ensure employees from black and ethnic minority (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.
+The NHS Equality and Diversity Council announced in July 2014 that it had agreed action to ensure employees from black and ethnic minority (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.

-The move follows recent reports which have highlighted disparities in the number of BME people in senior leadership positions across the NHS, as well as lower levels of wellbeing amongst the BME population.
+The move follows reports which highlighted disparities in the number of BME people in senior leadership positions across the NHS, as well as lower levels of wellbeing amongst the BME population.

-Salford CCG is required to publish a second report by 01 August 2016.
-The information should include a comparison with the 2015 position where possible, and an action plan to complement the report and address areas for improvement.
+Salford CCG is required to publish annual reports which include a comparison to the previous year's position where possible, and an action plan to complement the report and address areas for improvement.

-Salford CCG is committed to this agenda and you can see our 2015 and 2016 reports by following the links below:
+Salford CCG is committed to this agenda and you can see our most recent and previous reports by following the links below: